mbagg4152/protein-flavonoid-thesis-project/README.md

 These objects contain data from the PDB structure files themselves, not just simple lines.
 Each `Struct` contains specific  information such as PDB ID, classification, a list of `Records`, associated organisms, EC numbers, etc.

 ### `Atom`
 This object contains information from ATOM/HETATM records and are made using a subset of the information from the `Record` objects.
-These are used in order to better manage and maintain the information for each atom that is used in de
+These are used in order to better manage and maintain the information for each atom that is used in defining a plane.
+These objects have a name, element code, ligand code, xyz coordinates and a distance from origin.

 ### `Plane`
+This object serves as a container for atoms as specified in

 ### `Equation`